To do a Rough Blocking, it only takes few steps but, from my point of view, it is the most important phase.

 Once finished, you have to ask yourself if your concepts are working :

-• Intention and message : Do your Rough Blocking summarizes the intention of the director and the message and purpose of the plane?
-Does your shot work in the sequence?
+• Intention and message : Do your Rough Blocking summarizes the intention of the director and the message and purpose of the shot?
+Does your shot work within the sequence?

-• Character : Does the pose correspond to the character of the character? his anatomy, his limitations?
+•Character : Does the pose correspond to the personality of the character? his anatomy, his limitations?

-• Action : Do we understand perfectly what the character is doing and transmitting on this moment?
+• Action : Do we understand perfectly what the character is doing and transmitting at this moment?

 • Style : Do the poses corespond to the style of animation?